flipkart-incubator/hbase-orm/README.md

 citizenDao.delete(pe); // Delete a row by it's object reference

 citizenDao.delete("IND#2"); // Delete a row by it's row key
+// (bulk variant of delete method is also available)

+citizenDao.getHBaseTable() // returns HTable instance (in case you want to directly play around)

 ```
 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/TestsAbstractHBDAO.java) for a more detailed example)